 1. Short or no background section

-Your background section is your summary, and anything else you’d like to add.
+Your background section is your summary and anything else you’d like to add.
 The maximum word count is 2,000 and it’s highly recommended that you use up all the space.
 Why?
-LinkedIn says that summaries containing more than 40 words are more likely to have better search engine rankings than the ones who don’t.
-So, don’t be stingy on words!
+LinkedIn says that summaries containing more than 40 words are more likely to have better search engine rankings than the ones that don’t.
+So, don’t be stingy with words!

 2. Not using the right SEO keywords throughout your profile

 If you want people to find you, you need to search engine optimize your profile.
 Add the relevant keywords you want to be associated with and use them throughout the profile, especially in your summary section and in your headline.
 For example, if you’re a marketer, you should throw in keywords such as ‘Marketing and Advertising in your headline and somewhere in your summary as well.

 3. Leaving your LinkedIn URL as it is

 Never leave your URL with all those numbers that follow it.
 It makes you look unprofessional.
 Personalizing your URL is another step you can take to make your LinkedIn profile more appealing and memorable, especially when you use it in your resume.

 There’s nothing wrong with a little bit of self-promotion.
 Luckily, LinkedIn has made this incredibly easy with LinkedIn badges.
 There are even several designs to choose from.
 You can use these badges on your personal website to promote your LinkedIn profile.
 Social Selling on LinkedIn for Financial Service Providers